What are the main methods of resolving commercial disputes?

 However, and even with the growing acceptance of technology and its application to streamlining the process of litigation, cases before Philippine courts are still susceptible to being delayed, due to, among others, the sheer volume of cases, the lack of effective internet infrastructure in some locations, and, as will be discussed below, the vulnerabilities of the system to prolonged lockdowns and closures brought about by events such as the COVID-19 pandemic.

-What, in your opinion, is the most likely growth area for disputes for the next five years?
+What is the most likely growth area for commercial disputes in your jurisdiction for the next 5 years?

-What, in your opinion, will be the impact of technology on commercial litigation in the next five years?
+What, if any, will be the impact of technology on commercial litigation in your jurisdiction in the next 5 years?

 The COVID-19 pandemic has hastened the development of legal proceedings insofar as their application and use of technology.
 As mentioned above, videoconference hearings are now normal and widely used.
 Further, recent amendments to the Rules of Court also allow pleadings and other submissions to be filed and served through electronic mail, in addition to personal and postal options.